martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 After each successful settings save, OSPy creates a verified `options.sqlite3` shadow copy next to the active shelve/DBM files.
 It is written through a temporary file and atomically replaced only after schema, key, value and integrity checks succeed.
 OSPy never loads settings from the shadow during startup.
 A synchronization failure leaves the authoritative shelve save intact and appears as a warning in the **Database** row; a missing shadow waits for the next settings save.

+At startup OSPy compares the authoritative shelve values with SHA-256 hashes stored in shadow schema 2.
+It does not unpickle shadow values during this automatic comparison and never uses them to recover or start OSPy.
+A matching shadow is marked verified; missing, changed or unexpected keys and checksum or database damage are reported as warnings while shelve remains in use.
+A schema 1 shadow from the preceding transition phase is not read and is replaced safely on the next settings save.

 The **Diagnostics** button in the footer opens an administrator page for checking how OSPy and its plug-ins are using the system.

 When Diagnostics reports an error, it opens a red window with the problem, available details, a possible solution and a link to the related page.
 Administrators can also show the same window on the Home page by enabling **Options > Diagnostics > Show diagnostic errors on the home page**.
 This error window has priority over the update notification.
 Disabling the option affects only the Home page; errors remain visible in Diagnostics.